xvrh/lottie-flutter/README.template.md

 This is a new library so usability, documentation and performance are still work in progress.

 The following features are not yet implemented:
-- Images in animations (will come soon)
-- Text in animations (will come soon)
+- Text in animations has very basic support (unoptimized and buggy)
 - Dash path effects
 - Transforms on gradients (stroke and fills)
 - Loading an animation and its images from a ZIP file
+- Expose `Value callback` to modify dynamically some properties of the animation

-## Flutter Web support
+## Flutter Web
 Run the app with `flutter run -d Chrome --dart-define=FLUTTER_WEB_USE_SKIA=true --release`

-The performance are not great, some features are missing and they are a few errors.
+The performance are not great and some features are missing.

 See a preview here: https://xvrh.github.io/lottie-flutter/index.html